eclipse-archived/ceylon-lang.org/documentation/tour/sequences.md

     }

 The `entries()` function returns an instance of `Entries<Natural,String>` containing the indexed elements of the sequence.
+The `->` is syntax sugar for `Entry`.

 ## Sequence and its supertypes